Stechkin automatic pistol: Design details

-The Stechkin features a combination safety-decocker-fire selector lever on the slide.
+The APS features a combination safety-decocker-fire selector lever on the slide.
 The three-position lever, when pointed forward in the "PR" or safe position, decocks and locks the hammer, locks the slide to the frame and prevents forward travel of the free-floating firing pin.
 When pointed downwards to the "OD", or single-shot position, the safety lever deactivates the auto-sear and rate reducer to allow semi-automatic fire.
 Finally, the rearmost "AVT" position puts the APS in fully automatic mode.

 The trigger mechanism of the APS is of a simple construction and features a double/single-action fire mode.
 It comprises a trigger and trigger bar, disconnector, sear and hammer.
 The rebounding hammer, when in resting state, has an intermediate safety intercept notch that does not allow forward travel of the hammer unless the sear is raised.
 Disconnection is achieved through a cam in the slide.

-To make controllable automatic fire possible through such a system, designer Stechkin employs several mechanical solutions.
+To make controllable automatic fire possible through such a system, Stechkin employed several mechanical solutions.
 Firstly, the slide has a very long stroke (three times the length of the cartridge).
 This allows time to slow the slide down and reduce felt recoil by minimising the jolt produced through the collision of the slide with the frame.
 Secondly, the rate-reducer lever offers extra resistance to the opening stroke of the slide, further slowing down the cycling process.
 Finally, the primary inertial rate reducing plunger delays the dropping of the hammer after the slide closes.
 The slide has a large cam that strikes a lever downwards.
 This lever transfers that energy to a spring-loaded weight located in the grip.
 The weight travels down, compressing its spring, then slams back up into the trigger bar, tripping the sear and firing the gun.
-Effectively, the rate reducer, which reduced the automatic rate of fire from 1,000 RPM to 750RPM, also acts as the auto-sear.
+Effectively, the rate reducer, which reduced the automatic rate of fire from 1,000 to 750 RPM, also acts as the auto-sear.

-The machine pistol may be fitted with a wooden (early), brown bakelite or steel wire shoulder stock (for the APB variant); otherwise, the weapon becomes difficult to control on full auto.
+The machine pistol may be fitted with a wooden (early), brown bakelite or steel wire shoulder stock (for the APB variant); otherwise, the weapon becomes difficult to control on full-auto.
 The stock is attached via a T-slot cut into the rear strap of the pistol frame.
 The stock is hollowed out and can act as a holster, accepting the machine pistol inside, similar to the Mauser C96 pistol.
-A Leather sling and ammunition pouch were also supplied with the weapon.
+A leather sling and ammunition pouch were also supplied with the weapon.